ABM strategy has gained popularity in recent years.

 Now it’s time to get specific.
 You must create a tailored plan for your target accounts that outlines the best way to reach them.
 This plan should include everything from the ideal contact list to the messages and content you’ll use.

-Once you know who you’re targeting and what they’re looking for, you can develop targeted content that speaks directly to their needs.
+Once you know who you’re targeting and what they’re looking for, you can develop targeted content.
 It could be blog posts, ebooks, webinars, or infographics.

 As with any marketing strategy, you need to measure the results of your efforts and make adjustments as needed.
 It will help you fine-tune your approach and ensure you get the most out of your account-based marketing strategy.